 We evaluate the doubly robustness property of the proposed value estimator under DREAM in comparison to the simple average of the total reward for contextual bandits.
-To be specific, we consider the following four methods: 1. the models of conditional mean function $\mu$ and probability of exploration $\kappa_t $ are both correctly specified in DREAM; 2. the model of $\mu$ is misspecified with linear regression; 3. the model of $\kappa_t $ is misspecified by a constant 0.5; 4. using the averaged reward as the value estimator.
-The clipping rate of DREAM is set to be 0.01, and our method is not overly sensitive to the choice of $p_t$ as shown in additional sensitivity analyses provided in Section \ref{sec:sensitivity} in Appendix.
-The above four value estimators are evaluated by the coverage probabilities of the 95\% two-sided Wald-type CI on covering the optimal value, the bias, and the ratio between the standard error and the Monte Carlo standard deviation, as shown in Figure \ref{fig4ucb} for UCB, Figure \ref{fig4ts} for TS, and Figure \ref{fig4eg} for EG, aggregated over 1000 runs.
+To be specific, we consider the following four methods: 1. the conditional mean function $\mu$ is correctly specified, and the probability of exploration $\kappa_t $ is estimated by a nonparametric regression in DREAM; 2. the probability of exploration $\kappa_t $ is estimated by a nonparametric regression while the model of $\mu$ is misspecified with linear regression; 3. the conditional mean function $\mu$ is correctly specified while the model of $\kappa_t $ is misspecified by a constant 0.5; 4. using the averaged reward as the value estimator.
+The clipping rate of DREAM is set to be 0.01, and our method is not overly sensitive to the choice of $p_t$ as shown in additional sensitivity analyses provided in Appendix A. The above four value estimators are evaluated by the coverage probabilities of the 95\% two-sided Wald-type CI on covering the optimal value, the bias, and the ratio between the standard error and the Monte Carlo standard deviation, as shown in Figure \ref{fig4ucb} for UCB, Figure \ref{fig4ts} for TS, and Figure \ref{fig4eg} for EG, aggregated over 1000 runs.

 Based on Figures \ref{fig4ucb}, \ref{fig4ts}, and \ref{fig4eg}, the performance of the proposed DREAM method is reasonably much better than the simple average estimator of the total outcome.
-Specifically, the coverage probabilities of the proposed DREAM estimator are close to the nominal level of 95\%, with the biases and the ratios between the standard error and the Monte Carlo standard deviation approaching to 0 and 1, respectively, when the time step $t$ increases, under different bandit algorithms.
-In addition, our DREAM method achieves a reasonably good performance when either regression model for the conditional mean function and the probability of exploration is misspecified.
-These findings not only validate the theoretical results in Theorem \ref{thm:asym} but also demonstrate the doubly robustness of DREAM in handing policy evaluation in online learning.
+Specifically, under different bandit algorithms, when the time $t$ increases, the coverage probabilities of the proposed DREAM estimator are close to the nominal level of 95\%, with the biases approaching 0 and the ratios between the standard error and the Monte Carlo standard deviation approaching 1.
+In addition, our DREAM method achieves reasonably good performance when either regression model for the conditional mean function or the probability of exploration is misspecified.
+These findings not only validate the theoretical results in Theorem \ref{thm:asym} but also demonstrate the doubly robustness of DREAM in handling policy evaluation in online learning.
 In contrast, the simple average of reward can hardly maintain coverage probabilities over 80\% with much larger biases in all cases.